Codecademy/docs/content/go/concepts/math-functions/terms/asin/asin.md

 ---
 Title: 'Asin()'
-Description: 'Returns the inverse sine of a numeric value.'
+Description: 'Returns the inverse sine of a number.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'